semaphoreci/docs/docs/security/rbac-authorization.md

 To get any project-level role, you have to be a part of the organization which owns that project (you must have a role within the organization).

-There is a set of pre-defined [default roles](/security/default-roles) that are available to all users, but there is also a possibility to define your own [custom roles](/security/custom-roles).
+There is a set of pre-defined [default roles](/security/default-roles) that are available to all users.

 ## Role Management